grafana/Grafana-Alloy-for-Beginners/README.md

 - A labeled block which instantiates a `prometheus.remote_write` component.
 The label is the string "default".
 - endpoint:
 - An unlabeled `block` inside the component that configures an endpoint to send metrics to.
-- Within `blocks`, you can further use `attributes` and `expressions` to give Alloy more information on what you would like it to do as a key value pair.
+- Within `blocks`, you can further use `attributes` and `expressions` to give Alloy more information on what you would like it to do as a key-value pair.
 - You use `expressions` to compute or denote the value of an `attribute`.
 The simplest `expressions` are constant values like strings, integers, lists, objects, etc.
 - This block sets the url `attribute`  equal to the value (`expression`) of the url ("http://localhost:9009/api/prom/push").